sem1colon/angular-ckeditor-track-changes/README.md

 1. Execute `npm run start` and open `http://localhost:8080` in your browser.

 1. Choose a sample and fill the prompt with your license key.
-[Contact us](https://ckeditor.com/contact/) for a trial licence key.
+[Contact CKEditor team](https://ckeditor.com/contact/) for a trial licence key.

 ## Overview